• Skip to primary navigation

 Date Caramels

-A amazingly healthy recipe to make and share with family and friends or just enjoy by yourself.
+A amazingly healthy no bake snack to make and share with family and friends or just enjoy by yourself.
 It is with 4 good for you ingredients and tastes like a chewy caramel with bits of crunchy nuts.

 I have been making batches of these raw healthy snack to add to my cookie tray.
 It looks indulgent, tastes like a piece of caramel. but, it is so darn good for you.